-The card offers 3x points on all other eligible purchases, which I value at a return of ~1.5%.
+The Hilton Aspire offers 3x points on all other eligible purchases, which I value at a return of ~1.5%.
 I’d argue there are better cards for everyday spending.

 No Foreign Transaction Fees

-The Hilton Aspire Card has no foreign transaction fees (Rates & Fees), so it’s an excellent card for purchases abroad, especially for stays at Hilton abroad.
+The Hilton Aspire Card has no foreign transaction fees (Rates & Fees), so it’s an excellent card for purchases abroad, especially for stays at Hilton properties abroad.

 Hilton Aspire Card Benefits

 The real reason to get the Hilton Aspire Card is because of the incredible long-term perks it offers, which should more than offset the annual fee year after year.
-I’m currently on my second year of card membership, and I’ve gotten such outsized value from the card.
+I’m currently in my second year of card membership, and I’ve gotten such outsized value from the card.

 Why is the Hilton Aspire Card worth it?
 Let’s take a closer look at the benefits (see this post for a rundown of the benefits I consider to be most valuable, and see this post for an in-depth look of how these benefits work):

 Hilton Honors Diamond Status

 Just for having the Aspire Card, you receive complimentary Hilton Honors Diamond status.
 This is Hilton’s top tier status, so it’s pretty incredible to get that just for having a credit card.